dwmkerr/terraform-consul-cluster/article/article.md

 Here's a breakdown of what we're doing:

+1. Install Docker.
+These scripts run as root, so we add the ec2-user to the Docker group, meaning when we log in later on via SSH, we can run Docker
-1. Get our IP address.
-AWS provide a magic IP address which lets you query data about your instance, see [Instance Metadata & User Metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
+2. Get our IP address.
+AWS provide a magic address (169.254.169.254) which lets you query data about your instance, see [Instance Metadata & User Metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
-2. Start the Consul docker image in admin mode, with the UI enabled, expecting only one instance
+2. Run the Consul docker image in server mode, with the UI enabled, expecting only one instance

 **The actual scripts contains more!** Getting userdata scripts right, testing and debugging them is tricky.
 See how I do it in detail in [Appendix 1: Logging](#Appendix-1-Logging).